ArchanaAhlawat/Cellular-Automata-Simulation/DESIGN.md

 * CellManager
 * Cell

 _Main_ is the top-level class that will be run.
-Its job is to firstly launch the _FrontEnd_ component whose role is described next, and wait on a signal from the FrontEnd as to which game has been selected.
-Once this signal is received, it proceeds to initialize the Initializer with the XML file name corresponding to the chosen game, as well as a reference to the FrontEnd component.
+Its job is to firstly launch the _FrontEnd_ component whose role is described next, and wait on a signal from the FrontEnd as to which simulation has been selected.
+Once this signal is received, it proceeds to initialize the Initializer with the XML file name corresponding to the chosen simulation, as well as a reference to the FrontEnd component.

-Initializer takes the name of an XML config file and a reference to a _FrontEnd_ as initializing arguments, proceeding to parse the XML file (after asserting the file exists and corresponds to a valid game).
+Initializer takes the name of an XML config file and a reference to a _FrontEnd_ as initializing arguments, proceeding to parse the XML file (after asserting the file exists and corresponds to a valid simulation).
 The retrieved config is then used to initialize an appropriate sub-class of _Rules_ and _CellManager_ with a reference to _FrontEnd_.

 _FrontEnd_ is in charge of both displaying / updating the GUI and handling user inputs (button presses, file uploads, key inputs for change of config, etc).
 The main update loop of the _FrontEnd_ calls the _CellManager.performUpdate(int steps)_ public method of _CellManager_ (described further soon) to progress the simulation.
 User inputs would be handled by calling the _Rules.setConfig(String key, String value)_ public method on the _Rules_ class.